How the CFO’s Office can benefit using Intelligent Automation in Financial Services

 The path to success means to be able to recognize what are we doing today, what are the challenges, look at what are the gaps are, identify the risk exposure while deploying IA and then we have to look at the Ideal state we are trying to get to.
 Imbibe culture of supporting the success of this process right through.

-Long Term Potential of RPA in Finance?
+Long Term Potential of RPA/ Intelligent Automation in Financial services?

 How do you connect RPA to more leading-edge AI capabilities, such as neural networks to achieve greater opportunities to enhance customer experience?